Raheem Sterling's England exile: Will Gareth Southgate keep Chelsea forward in the cold ahead of Euro 2024?

-Follow Gareth Southgate's England squad announcement on Thursday at 2pm on the Sky Sports website and app; Raheem Sterling hasn't been in the last four camps - should he be overlooked again is there a way back?
+Follow Gareth Southgate's England squad announcement on Thursday at 2pm on the Sky Sports website and app; Raheem Sterling has not been in the last four camps - should he be overlooked again is there a way back?
 Or would his hopes of playing at Euro 2024 be over?

 Raheem Sterling has been Gareth Southgate's go-to man.
 Mr Reliable.
 One of the first names on the team sheet, never mind the squad list.